Zinabuf/GCIM/README.md

     It systematically evaluates both the proposed and reverse causal directions, rather than relying on the assumptions of prior causal directions.
 GCIM uses the polygenic risk score (PRS) of the exposure trait rather than its observed phenotype to eliminate spurious covariance between the exposure and the G×E component of the outcome.
-This helps prevent bias in the reverse causal directiin, when a true causal effect exists in the proposed direction.
+This helps prevent bias in the reverse causal direction, when a true causal effect exists in the proposed direction.
 By explicitly testing both directions, GCIM offers researchers data-driven insight into the likely causal directions.</div>_